The Stable Signature: Rooting Watermarks in Latent Diffusion Models

-\paragraph{Attack simulation layer.} Watermark robustness against image transformations depends solely on the watermark extractor.
-We pre-train watermark extractors with or without specific transformations in the simulation layer and plug them in the LDM fine-tuning stage.
-From there, we generate $1$k images from text prompts and report the bit accuracy of the extracted watermarks in \autoref{tab:asl}.
+Watermark robustness against image transformations depends solely on the watermark extractor. here, we pre-train them with or without specific transformations in the simulation layer, on a shorter schedule of $50$ epochs, with $128\times 128$ images and $16$-bits messages.
+From there, we plug them in the LDM fine-tuning stage and we generate $1$k images from text prompts.
+We report the bit accuracy of the extracted watermarks in \autoref{tab:asl}.
 The extractor is naturally robust to some transformations, such as crops or brightness, without being trained with them, while others, like rotations or JPEG, require simulation during training for the watermark to be recovered at test time.
 Empirically we observed that adding a transformation improves results for the latter, but makes training more challenging.

-\paragraph{Scaling factor at pre-training.} The watermark encoder does not need to be perceptually good and it is beneficial to degrade image quality during pre-training.
-In \autoref{tab:encoder-quality}, we train watermark encoders/extractors for different scaling factor $\alpha$ (see Sec.~\ref{subsec:pre-training}), and observe that $\alpha$ strongly affects the bit accuracy of the method.
-When it is too high, the LDM needs to generate low quality images for the same performance because the distortions seen at pre-training by the extractor are too strong.
-When it is too low, they are not strong enough for the watermarks to be robust: the LDM will learn how to generate watermarked images, but the extractor won't be able to extract them on edited images.